-Replacing tail lamp/brake/turn lamp bulbs
+Replacing tail/brake/turn signal lamp bulbs

-The tail lamp, the brake lamp and the turn signal lamp bulbs are located in the tail lamp assembly.
+The tail lamp and brake/turn signal lamp bulbs are located in the tail lamp assembly.
 Follow the same steps to replace either bulb.

-- 1. Make sure headlamp switch is in OFF position, then open the trunk and remove the pin-type retainer and carefully pull the carpet away to expose the lamp assembly hardware. - 2.
-Remove three nuts and the lamp assembly from the vehicle. - 3.
+- 1. Make sure the headlamp switch is in the off position, then open the trunk and remove the retainer. - 2.
+Carefully pull the carpet away to expose the lamp assembly hardware. - 3.
+Remove three nuts and the lamp assembly from the vehicle. - 4.
 Remove the bulb socket by rotating it counterclockwise, then pulling it out of the lamp assembly.

-- 4. Pull the bulb from the socket and push in the new bulb. - 5.
-Install the bulb socket into the lamp assembly by rotating it clockwise. - 6.
-Install the lamp assembly on the vehicle with three nuts ensuring the nuts are flush with the body to prevent water from entering the trunk. - 7.
-Carefully push the carpet back in to place and install the pin-type retainer
+- 5. Pull the bulb from the socket and push in the new bulb. - 6.
+Install the bulb socket into the lamp assembly by rotating it clockwise. - 7.
+Install the lamp assembly on the vehicle with three nuts ensuring the nuts are flush with the body to prevent water from entering the trunk.

+8. Carefully push the carpet back in to place and install the retainer.